zombie-einstein/covey/docs/source/environments/flock.rst

 Agents attempt to remain close to other members of the flock whilst avoiding colliding with other agents.

-See :py:class:`covey.flock.Flock` for details of the environment API.
+See :py:class:`floxs.flock.Flock` for details of the environment API.

 Dynamics
 --------